sami-bre/flutter_counter_app_with_hive_inheritance/README.md

 # hive_test

-A simple example of how to use have to store (serialize) instances of custom classes involving inheritance relationship.
+A simple example on how to store (serialize) instances of custom classes involving inheritance relationship.